banafshehderayat/goDoServer/README.md

 With the exception of tokens (which will be returned under the token tag), all outputs will be returned under the data tag

+Default URL that goes before every path is: http://localhost:8080/

 *Anything italicized is an optional field*

 Path | HTTP Method| Input Data | Output Data | Status Success | Status Error